Data & insights

 Accelerating the transition

-Gases and gas infrastructure are indispensable in meeting climate ambition because of the storage, transport and backup they provide.
-However, achieving decarbonisation is going to require profound changes across all energy vectors and end-use sectors.
+Gases and gas infrastructure are indispensable in meeting EU’s climate ambition because of the storage, transport and backup they provide.
+Achieving decarbonisation is going to require profound changes across all energy vectors and end-use sectors.

 The fastest, most cost-effective, way to decarbonise the gas sector is to incorporate renewable and low carbon gases, like hydrogen and biomethane, into the established system.
 The existing market and infrastructure must be adapted but offers a lot of value.
 That’s apparent in the role of mid-streamers in ensuring security of supply and balance, and the way DSOs link decentralised renewable energy production to connected end users.